jibasham/group-adjust/README.md

 - The number of groups is small.
 If it gets to be on the order of the number of values, you might see some solutions that look like O(N) becoming O(N<sup>2</sup>).
 - Fast is more important than low memory usage.
+- Null values are present, but they are not that common.
+If we were dealing with very sparse data, we would consider something that natively handles sparse data.
+Of the three tools we look at, I believe only pandas has a good sparse data structure.
+I'm sure polars will get one in the next couple years.

 # Solutions